7ds3f/wordle-bot/README.md

 5. Add the bot to your server.
 Tutorial [Linked Here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link)
 6. Locate and run the code: Find "...\wordle-bot\src\main.py" in the downloaded files.
 In a terminal, run the command `python /path/to/main.py`.
 The code should output "Bottle is Running!", and the bot should now be online in your server.
 To stop running the bot, kill the terminal.

-7. To get started with BOTTLE, use the `/help` command in Discord to get started
+7. To get started with BOTTLE, use `/help` in Discord to see the list of available commands

 <img src="./src/assets/bottle.png" alt="Bottle Logo" width="160"/>